 If you are on a mission to get fit and healthy, you may think joining a gym is your only option.
 But if pounding it out on the treadmill isn’t your thing, or the weights section fills you with dread; there is an alternative – your local park.
-Not only is it free to work out there; you’ll be surprised how much exercise you can do.
-Here’s a few examples of how to make the park your gym.
+Not only is it free to work out there; the amount of exercise you can do will surprise you.
+Here’s a few examples of how to make the park your gym workout.

 Trees and stumps